Marco4413/Pulsar/docs/BINDINGS.md

 Threads within Pulsar!

 Pulsar is not actually designed to be Thread-Safe.

-Meaning that it's very limited in what it can do.
+~~Meaning that it's very limited in what it can do.~~

-The only custom type that can be passed to a thread is the [`Channel`](#channelnew) type, other types (from this document, even `Thread`s) lose their reference for thread-safety reasons.
+~~The only custom type that can be passed to a thread is the [`Channel`](#channelnew) type, other types (from this document, even `Thread`s) lose their reference for thread-safety reasons.~~

-The [`Channel`](#channelnew) type allows to send/receive data to/from
+So you can't expect all *Custom* type values to be thread-safe.

-running threads.
+The [`Channel`](#channelnew) type allows you to send/receive data to/from running threads.
+Use this with *non-Custom* values.

 See [examples/advanced/02-thread_bindings](../examples/advanced/02-thread_bindings.pls)